warp-contracts/academy/warp-academy-docs/tutorials/ardit/introduction/intro.md

 ## 💪 What will you learn

-- Deploying multiple contracts
-- Implementing cross-contract interactions (aka [internal writes](https://github.com/warp-contracts/warp#internal-writes))
+- Basic concepts of Smartweave
+- Warp SDK core methods
-- Architecting a contract that may control other assets
+- Implementing, testing and deploying a simple contract
-- Fully understanding how one of the most important DeFi protocol works under the hood (Tons of satisfaction guaranteed :) )